AIM-Harvard/pyradiomics/docs/faq.rst

 Which python versions is PyRadiomics compatible with?
 #####################################################

-PyRadiomics is compatible with both python 2 and python 3.
-However, the automated testing only uses python versions 2.7, 3.5, 3.6 and 3.7 (only 64 bits architecture).
+PyRadiomics is compatible with python 3.
+Python 2 support was dropped in PyRadiomics version 3.0, though compatibility code was retained.
+However, the automated testing only uses python versions 3.5, 3.6 and 3.7 (64 bits architecture).
 Python < 2.6 is not supported.
 Other python versions may be compatible with PyRadiomics, but this is not actively tested and therefore not guaranteed to work.
-In the future, support for python 2.7 will also be dropped, to compatibility fixes are retained.
-This means that future releases of PyRadiomics will only have pre-built wheels for Python versions >= 3.5.
+Pre-built wheels are only available for the tested versions of python (3.5, 3.6 and 3.7)

 A new version of PyRadiomics is available!
 Where can I find out what changed?
 #############################################################################